In this lesson we’re going to cover:

 - What is the all members group?

-- Using Inbox to view checklists & tasks assigned to groups
+- Using Inbox to view and work on checklists & tasks assigned to groups

 Pro Tip: The all members group is a default group in all Process Street organizations.
-You can delete this group and replace it with new, more specific groups that suit your business.
+You can delete this group if you like, and replace it with new, more specific groups that suit your business.

 How to add guests